Your South Australian water allocation, licence, trade and permit information in one place

 - Improved alignment of data interfaces between the South Australian, New South Wales and Victorian water management and accounting systems.

-From late 2022, you will be able to manage your South Australian water allocation, licence, trade and permit information in one place.
+Manage your South Australian water allocation, licence, trade and permit information in one place.
 Use mywater to:

 - Apply for a water licence